-Ann Arbor Auto Air Conditioning Repair
+Ann Arbor, MI Automotive Air Conditioning Service and Repair

 In the spring or summer here in Michigan, when you’re driving in your car and suddenly, rather than feeling comfortable and cool, you notice that hot and muggy feeling.
 That’s right… Your air conditioning is either faltering or failing all together.
 A less common issue involves “over-cooling” air being sent into your car or not defrosting your windshield.
-Either way, while knowing exactly what the problem is may not be crucial to you, having a basic understanding of how the system works may shed some light on an otherwise dim and stressful circumstance.
+Either way, while knowing exactly what the problem is may not be crucial to you, having a basic understanding of how the A/C system works in your vehicle may shed some light on an otherwise dim and stressful circumstance.
 The air conditioning process in your car generally includes a compressor, a condenser, an evaporator, a metering device, hoses or lines, and refrigerant.

 To have your car’s air conditioning system work effectively, the refrigerant (sometimes called freon, that is held in the compressor) comes into contact with warm air in the evaporator where it extinguishes the heat in the surrounding environment, then the cooler surrounding air is circulated into the passenger area of the car.

-Many cooling issues can be addressed quickly and affordably if you can recognize warning signs early.
+Many A/C cooling issues can be addressed quickly and affordably if you can recognize warning signs early.
 Symptoms can vary from air not being circulated, to only warm or dusty air being blown into the car, or the air conditioning unit making “strange noises”.
-Convenience Auto Service has the experienced personnel to quickly and efficiently diagnose the problem with your system and get your transportation experience back a pleasant driving experience.
+Convenience Auto Service has the experienced personnel to quickly and efficiently diagnose the problem with your vehicle's air conditioning system and get your transportation experience back a pleasant driving experience.
 A regular check-up for your car is as important as medical checks are for you.